 create high blood pressure which can put a lot of pressure on your heart.

-You do need a certain amount of sodium to work with potassium for
+However, you will need a certain amount of sodium to work with potassium for

 the regulation of your bodily fluids.

 Unfortunately, most people will consume way too much sodium in the form of salt.

 To top it off, many people have developed addictions that include the over-consumption of sugar and diuretics like caffeine or alcohol that will also deplete potassium which equals

 table salt will contain 98 to 100% sodium chloride which comes out to about 40% pure sodium.